 - 3. The employee shall be entitled to receive a clearly arranged written account.
-This shall show in particular: - a) the accounting period, - b) information on remuneration, - c) overtime hours accounted individually, - d) supplements, allowances and commissions, - e) payment for prevention of work, paid holidays, etc., - f) special payments, - g) deductions and their assessment base, - h) explanation of abbreviations and code numbers used (a special written notification made once a year, upon commencement of employment or upon changes shall be equivalent to such monthly information), - i) contributions to employee income provision funds, if any. - 4.
+This shall show in particular: - a) the accounting period, - b) information on remuneration, - c) overtime hours accounted individually, - d) supplements, allowances and commissions, - e) payment for prevention of work, paid holidays, etc., - f) special payments, - g) deductions and their assessment base, - (a special written notification made once a year, upon commencement of employment or upon changes shall be equivalent to such monthly information), - i) contributions to employee income provision funds, if any. - 4.
 The monthly salary/wage, foreman/-woman supplement and all lump-sum entitlements shall be paid not later than on the last day of the ongoing month.
 Overtime, additional work, supplements and allowances as well as cost reimbursements, travel times, premiums and similar payments shall be paid in accordance with actual performance by the last day of the following month at the latest.